Aleath Resistance Bands Set

 How do I know if I should get the clip-on “cable” style of resistance bands or the elastic kind?

-People who are making the conversion to resistance bands after having a long-term gym membership seem to prefer the clip-on, cable style band.
+People making the conversion to resistance bands after having a long-term gym membership seem to prefer the clip-on, cable-style band.
 The grip of these bands uses the same kind of handle as most machine weights in gyms, so the transition just feels more familiar.
 It’s also easier to stack weight with cables, as you can apply more resistance to a single handle.
-Those who’ve been through physical therapy or don’t want to attach a system to a door might prefer elastic-style bands.
-They’re also lighter weight, more compact and therefore easier to carry.
+Those who have been through physical therapy or don’t want to attach a system to a door might prefer elastic-style bands.
+They’re also lighter weight and more compact; therefore, they’re easier to carry.

 I don’t go to the gym but I want to get in shape.
 Can I start my program with resistance bands?
 Will it be as effective as the gym?

-Yes and yes!
-Not only can you get the same great workout with resistance bands, but you can also get the kind of free instruction you won’t find at the gym.
-There are a variety of excellent training videos on YouTube that you can watch at home to learn how to optimize your resistance band workout, so you don’t have to feel all self-conscious getting started with your fitness routine in a public place.
+Yes and yes.
+Not only can you get a great workout with resistance bands, but you can also get the kind of free instruction you won’t find at the gym.
+There are a variety of excellent training videos on YouTube that you can watch at home to learn how to optimize your resistance band workout, so you don’t have to feel all self-conscious about getting started with your fitness routine in a public place.